chencn2020/SEAGULL/README.md

 - [Osprey](https://github.com/CircleRadon/Osprey) and [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA): We build this repostory based on them.
 - [RAISE](http://loki.disi.unitn.it/RAISE/): The Dist. images in SEAGULL-100w are constructed based on this dataset.
 - [SAM](https://segment-anything.com/) and [SEEM](https://github.com/UX-Decoder/Segment-Everything-Everywhere-All-At-Once): The mask-based ROIs are generated using these two awesome works.
 And SAM are used to get the segmentation result in the demo.
-- [TOPIQ](https://github.com/chaofengc/IQA-PyTorch): The quality scores and importance scores for ROIs are generated using this great FR-IQA.
+- [TOPIQ](https://github.com/chaofengc/IQA-PyTorch): The quality scores for ROIs are generated using this great FR-IQA.

 ## Stars ⭐️